22 February 2013

 • 1 - 2 lemons for decorating, sliced thinly (optional)

 2. Using a spatula or a wooden spoon, add the zest of 1 lemon and the juice of 1/2 lemon to the mixture.
-Add sifted flour & baking powder and stir carefully until the the mixture becomes smooth.
+Add the sifted flour & baking powder and stir carefully until the the mixture becomes smooth.

-3. Pour batter to the baking pans that have been previously greased with butter & covered with flour.
+3. Pour the batter to the baking pans that have been previously greased with butter & covered with flour.

-4. Bake at a pre-heated oven of 180 degrees Celsius for 30 minutes at the lower rack.
-Check if cake is cooked by inserting a toothpick or knife at the center of the cake.
+4. Bake at a pre-heated oven of 180°C for 30 minutes at the lower rack.
+Check if the cake is cooked by inserting a toothpick or knife at the center of the cake.
 If it comes out clean, then take it out of the oven.
 If it doesn't come out clean, then leave it in the oven to cook some more.
 In case the surface of the cake darkens too much and it is not cooked yet, cover the top part with an aluminum foil and bake until cooked.

 5. When cooked, let it cool.